 Questions About Our Caregivers

-All Full Heart Home Care employees are required to participate in our ongoing training program through In The Know, the preferred training partner of the Home Care Association of America.
-This program provides continuing education credits to help CNAs maintain their licenses and offers in-depth training and specialty certifications on certain conditions such as Alzheimer’s Disease and dementia, diabetes, Parkinson’s Disease, cardiovascular diseases, COPD and more.
+All Full Heart Home Care employees are required to participate in our ongoing training program through a leading training partner that specializes in non-medical home care.
+This program provides training modules on a variety of home care topics and tasks, as well as in-depth training on certain medical conditions such as Alzheimer’s Disease and other types of dementia, diabetes, Parkinson’s disease and other neurological conditions, cardiovascular diseases, COPD and more.

-We go above and beyond standard background checks to ensure we only select the most trustworthy caregivers to represent Full Heart Home Care.
+We invest significant resources into ensuring that we only select the most trustworthy and qualified caregivers to represent Full Heart Home Care and care for our clients.

-First, our Owner & CEO interviews every candidate and personally calls references for every individual we hire.
-Second, we leverage a company called Checkr to perform the most extensive background checks allowable by law.
-While some agencies opt for less expensive background checks that are limited in scope, ours include data from every county in which an applicant has lived for the past 7 years, as well as a full driving record report from the DMV.
-Finally, we periodically administer unannounced drug testing to ensure our caregivers are adhering to our clean living policy.
+Second, we perform the most extensive background checks allowable by law through a company called Checkr.
+While some agencies opt for less expensive background checks that are limited in scope, ours include data from every county in which an applicant has lived for the past 7 years, as well as a full motor vehicle report.

-In addition to our selective hiring process, we are fully licensed and insured for your protection.
+In addition to our selective hiring and on-boarding process, we are fully licensed and insured for your protection.

 We want to provide you with the best home care experience – period.